yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![On the panel, Azure subscription is highlighted along with the Authorize button.](images/stepbystep/media/image89b.png "Parameters")

-10. Then, in the "App service name field" select the one that begins with **TailspinToysWeb-dev-**.
+10. Then, in the "App service name field" select the one that begins with **tailspintoys-dev-**.

     ![On the panel, App service name is highlighted.](images/stepbystep/media/image89c.png "Service connections")